Trump was almost guaranteed victory in Mississippi. Voters flooded the polls anyway.

 Brown missed the 2016 election because he didn’t register to vote in time but said he will make sure his daughter is registered when she turns 18.
 Until then, he intends to lead by example, regardless of how long the process takes.
 “As a man, I believe we should stand up, and every man in this world that’s over the age of 18 should be here voting because, at the end of the day, our kids are looking up to us.”

-State Rep. Shanda Yates (D) heard about the “crazy long” lines and showed up to hand out pizza to voters.
+State Rep. Shanda Yates (D) heard about the “crazy long” lines and showed up at McLeod to hand out pizza to voters.
 “I only had 10 minutes at my precinct, I voted earlier, so I just grabbed pizzas and thought people might be hungry, people have been standing in line through lunch,” she said.
 Yates is a proponent of early voting and, looking around at voters in line, said the wait times were “frustrating.”

 “Great turnout is wonderful,” she said.
 “If some of these people could have voted in person earlier, so they didn’t have to stand in line for three hours, miss three hours of work, be in a large crowd — I think everyone would have liked that.”